 I think all children could benefit really.
 I think change and learning can be quite difficult for kids.
 They go through so many growth phases that art therapy can help in so many ways.

 It seems that nowadays children have such busy schedules with so many different after school activities that they don’t get any chance to relax and be at one with their emotional self.
 This constant over stimulation results in competitive behavior, bullying, self-demanding behaviors, and a lot of insecurity.
 I think art therapy provides a space of open exploration and discovery that can help in children developing their creative resources and is a source for understanding their emotions.

-I once worked with a boy who was having behavioral issues in a school here.
-I think through his play and art work I was able to understand him better.
-At the time that I arrived at the school he seemed to be an outcast and his self-esteem was really low.
+I once worked with a boy who was having behavioural issues in a school here.
+I think through his play and artwork I was able to understand him better.
+At the time that I arrived at the school, he seemed to be an outcast and his self-esteem was really low.
 I think because through art, I was there trying to understand him and give him some of the attention he needed, it really helped him to feel better about himself.
 He was having difficulty following the rules and he got used to being scolded which diminished the effects of disciplinary action.
-In the end because I helped him with his self-esteem he started to want to do well rather than just “abiding by the rules”.
+In the end, because I helped him with his self-esteem he started to want to do well rather than just “abiding by the rules”.
 He felt good about himself therefore he strived to do the right thing.

 I think schools could definitely benefit from art therapy.
 The teachers in schools can sometimes get overwhelmed with their role as educators and are unable to control the social dynamic of their classes.
 They get focused on the skills that they need to teach their students and cannot manage with social education.

 There are so many social dynamics between the children that art therapy can help with.
 I think especially with group art therapy it can really help children to learn to empathize with one another and deal with any conflicts that arise.
 This breaking down of the idea of a finished product and learning to openly express themselves in a group can help provide emotional support to be developed among them.